denisbakhtin/dirk/README.md

 ## Syntax

 The syntax resembles ASP Razor for those, who are familiar with it.
-Currently not all features (and I doubt they will ever be) implemented, because the goal is to have a lightweight template engine, that supports generic code instructions interpolated in html.
+Currently not all features (and I doubt they will ever be) implemented, because the goal is to have a lightweight template engine with support for generic code instructions interpolated in html.
 This does not mean other features won't be added, so fire an issue if you have a good suggestion.

 Basically all code instructions begin with `@` symbol.
 To escape it, use double `@@`, for example: `email@@gmail.com`.